dwHou/dwHou.github.io/posts/2022-6-亲和性学习/AffinityLearning.md

           """
           Inputs:
               prop_time: how many steps for CSPN to perform
-              prop_kernel: the size of kernel (current only support 3x3) way to normalize affinity
+              prop_kernel: the size of kernel (currently only support 3x3) way to normalize affinity
                   '8sum': normalize using 8 surrounding neighborhood
                   '8sum_abs': normalization enforcing affinity to be positive